oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

     The import of cx_Oracle occurs last.
 This code must be run before the library code does its own import of cx_Oracle.

+SQLAlchemy 2 and Django 5 have native support for python-oracledb so this code snippet is not needed in those versions.